jkkj/Detox-sample/ReactNativeAppWithDetox.md

 ### Creating a new application

 - remove a global `react-native-cli` package if installed to avoid unexpected issues
+- run
-- run `npx react-native@latest init AwesomeProject`
+`npx react-native@0.70.7 init AwesomeProject`
+(we used the version 0.70.7, it is the highest officially supported by Detox for now),
+replace `Awesome Project` by your preferred project name

 ### Run the app